...

 1. Embrace Your Authentic Story

 I learned this lesson when I stopped trying to be someone else on stage and started being myself.
-People don’t connect with perfection; they connect with authenticity.
+People don’t connect with perfection; they connect with authenticity that’s relevant.
 Share your journey, including the challenges you’ve faced.
 When I talk about building We Level Up, I share more than just the successes.
 I also share the late nights, the doubts, and the times I wanted to give up.

 Practice: Write down three pivotal moments in your life or business journey.
 Practice sharing these stories with emotion and vulnerability.
 Please share your favorite public speaking tip in the comments below.